zmillman/speakertext-ruby/README.md

 speakertext-ruby
 ================

 An unofficial SpeakerText gem.
-This description is just a draft of the eventual functionality.
-Nothing works yet.

-This is an unofficial SpeakerText rubygem.
-It wraps SpeakerText's [Version 1 API](https://api.speakertext.com/v1).
+This gem wraps SpeakerText's [Version 1 API](https://api.speakertext.com/v1) for submitting files for transcription.

+IMPORTANT: This gem is still under development and has not really been tested.

 Installation
 ------------